larsepan/UMF/README.md

 ===============
 2019.7.5 - v1.5.2
 -Improved followers following the player through doors.
--Lively Tavern/Home followers will get ready to go, if the player stands next to the exit.
+-Lively Tavern/Home followers should get ready to go if the player stands next to the exit.
 -Fixed Blades recruitment.
-The order of recruitment: Followers who are not waiting will be recruited first.
-If all followers are not waiting or all followers are waiting, a random follower will be recruited.
+Before talking to Delphine, tell your non-recruits to "wait".
+She'll then pick the follower who is following you.
+If all followers are following/waiting - the selection will be random, which you might not want.
 -Changed "Your followers cannot accompany you here" to "Perhaps I should have my companions wait outside..."

 2019.7.2 - v1.5.1(v1.5.1a)